juliemturner/juliemturner.github.io/content/post/getting-started-pnpjs/index.md

   }
 ```

 Note that the example above uses the `this._sp` factory interface and then chains the methods together to retrieve the data we need.
-It uses the await keyword because for the most part all methods that return data return `promises` so using await makes sure the resulting variable is the resolved promise.
-For example:
+It uses the `await` keyword because for the most part all methods that return data return `promises` so using await makes sure the resulting variable is the resolved promise.
+Breaking down this sample, this is what each section means:

 - .web [start at the current web]
 - .lists [all the lists in the web]